Permitting the Inland Empire

 What’s In: Community parks.
 To balance the existing clusters of industrial developments the proposed plan allocates acreage to building both public and private parks.
 Again the idea for many with this plan is to beautify an area ravaged by what many locals view as irresponsible development.
 CurbedLA released an article last year highlighting the wasted developments in the IE resulting in empty office and industrial buildings that had been approved by city officials.
 Such public outcry mandates the city give back with parks for their families.

 What’s Out: Gas stations and inline discount retail.
 A planner friend of mine in the area told me if he gets another proposed gas station or inline discount retail concept he’s going to pull his hair out.
-Local residents are tired of not having access to what they have been traditionally priced out of not because of demographic but because developers have decided they didn’t want to develop there.
+Local residents are tired of not having access to what they have been traditionally priced out of not because of demographics but because developers have decided they didn’t want to develop there.
 Residents and their public servants are hoping by laying an emphasis on upscale housing they can attract higher retailer concepts to their area.

 What’s In: B Class Retailers and fast casual dining.
-The Inland Empire wants a return to the comparable Dillard’s and Macy’s to the area instead of watching it’s residents drive “down the hill,” as they call it, to do their shopping.
+The Inland Empire wants a return to the comparable Dillard’s and Macy’s to the area instead of watching its residents drive “down the hill,” as they call it, to do their shopping.
 By making permitting easier in the area for fast casual dining and middle-class retailers they hope to increase revenue for the area.

 While it is to be seen whether the plan will be adopted in the area, many controversial items with even more politically charged reasoning will be put before the councils.
 Permitting the Inland Empire has historically been very welcome in the area; while this doesn’t look to change, this new plan would provide a road map of how the residents want to develop the area which means there very well could be more rejections.
 Call me to get a consultation as you conduct your due diligence in the area and my team and I will help you know if your project meets the new plan’s require

-Permit Advisors Inc is a nationwide permit expediting, entitlement, and consulting firm based out of Beverly HIlls, CA. We have established relationships with municipalities nation-wide and implement time as well as cost saving strategies to efficiently complete projects.
+Permit Advisors Inc is a nationwide permit expediting, entitlement, and consulting firm based out of Beverly Hills, CA. We have established relationships with municipalities nation-wide and implement time as well as cost-saving strategies to efficiently complete projects.
 We provide a project management team to ensure every aspect of the project is given specific attention while maintaining open communication between the jurisdiction, consultants, and our clients.
-We serve retailers, architects, landlords, tenant coordinators, contractors and franchisees nationwide in the hotel, retail, restaurant, mixed-use, multifamily, entertainment, grocery, and logistical plant development industries.
+We serve retailers, architects, landlords, tenant coordinators, contractors, and franchisees nationwide in the hotel, retail, restaurant, mixed-use, multifamily, entertainment, grocery, and logistical plant development industries.
 Contact us today for a consultation at www.permitadvisors.com.